 Updates will be published on approximately a monthly basis.
-The most recent update was January 21, 2019, with 4 new additions bringing the total number of companies in the database to 116.
+The most recent update was April 2, 2019, with 4 new additions bringing the total number of companies in the database to 129.
 Please see below the table for a more detailed change log.
-The next update is scheduled to occur no later than March 1, 2019.
+The next update is scheduled to occur around May 15, 2019.

 SpaceFund Reality (SFR) Rating

 |wdt_ID||Company||SFR||Payload (kg)||Launch Cost ($M)||Price ($/kg)||Funding ($M)||Launch Class||Orbit Altitude||Tech Type||Country||HQ Location||Description|

 |1||Avio/Arianespace||9||20,000||170.000||8,500||Public||Medium, Heavy||LEO||Rocket||Italy||Colleferro, RM||Vega & Ariane launch vehicles|

 |2||Blue Origin||9||45,000||0.000||0||-||Small, Heavy||LEO||Rocket||USA||Kent, WA||Lowering the cost of access to space with reusable launch vehicles|